joshzcold/JCold_UVU_MVC/README.md

 Simple and Intuitive Inventory Website to keep track of books and supplies for a school enviroment.

 Made with:
-  MVC
+  MVC,
-  Bootstrap 4
+  Bootstrap 4,
-  Fontawesome
+  Fontawesome,
-  Entity Framework
+  Entity Framework,
+  Jquery Ui,
+  MVCGrid

 Features:
   Storing Book, Supplies, Department, and Student data values.